AshekCB/Email-Spam-Detector/README.md

 # Email Spam Detection System

+#You Can Access the web from url : https://emailspamdetector-rxn3.onrender.com

 This repository hosts the **Email Spam Detection System**, a machine learning-driven web application designed to detect spam emails efficiently.
 With a sleek, user-friendly interface, this system enables users to analyze email content and determine whether it is spam or not.

 ---